 A locker will be assigned to each student.
 Locker inspections may occur at any time by school administration and staff.
 The district has the right to search lockers and their contents.
 Students should use good judgment about bringing valuables to school.
 We are not responsible for missing items.
 Book bags and/or athletic bags are not permitted in the classroom.
 Sports equipment, books, musical instruments, etc. should be secured in lockers or in areas provided by the school.
 Students may place a combination lock on their locker at the building discretion.
+Students may use the locks provided by the school or bring their own.
 The combination must be turned into the office.
 Locks are recommended for gym lockers.